erwinpasia/Full-Stack-Data-Science/README.md

 - **GPU-Accelerated Computing & High-Performance Computing (HPC):** *Utilizing advanced hardware and GPU acceleration for faster model training, enabling handling of large-scale data science workloads.*

-Each training and certification enhances skills in data science, data engineering, and machine learning, equipping professionals to address current challenges and stay competitive in the face of future advancements.
-This solid technical foundation promotes adaptability, empowering individuals to harness emerging tools and technologies for innovative solutions as the field continues to evolve.

 ![pl](images/Full-Stack_Full-Pipeline_E2E_Data_Scientist_Pre_GenAIwithLLMs.jpeg)

+This comprehensive training equips professionals with the skills to navigate the current challenges in AI, while preparing them for future advancements.
+It provides a solid technical foundation, enabling them to adapt to emerging tools and technologies and drive innovation in the evolving field of data science.

+## 5. Training and Education:

 <p style="text-align:left">
     <a href="https://learn.nvidia.com/en-us/training/instructor-led-workshops" target="_blank">